Are you feeling sore, tired, and completely drained after your daily run? Then know you’re not alone.

 Take as much rest as needed.

 If you second guess the message your body is sending, you’ll end up hurt and discouraged.

-Running puts your muscles, joints, ligaments, and soft tissues under an immense load, and sooner or later something is going to snap if you don’t take care of yourself.
+Running puts your muscles, joints, ligaments, and soft tissues under an immense load, and sooner or later, something is going to snap if you don’t take care of your body.

 You don’t want that.